 All we require of our clients is motivation and ethical behavior.
-We happily work with people applying to all tiers of accredited schools.
-We do not work with people on applications to unaccredited or online programs, however.
+We work with people applying to all tiers of ranked, accredited schools.
+We do not work with people on applications to unranked, unaccredited, or online programs.

 8. I graduated from college quite some time ago and am contemplating a serious career change.
 Will you work with me even though I am not a recent college graduate?

-For law school applicants, the ideal time to start working together is at least nine months to one year before you plan on applying, because some strategies for improving one's application profile take more than just a few months to implement.
+For law school applicants, the ideal time to start education yourself about the process is at least nine months to one year before you plan on applying, because some strategies for improving one's application profile take more than just a few months to implement.
+You can read our book, read our blog, start exploring test prep options, and getting your other ducks in a row.
 We happily work with people at all points in the timeline, although for your sake it's best not to wait until the last minute.